bullmoose20/MK-Docs/docs/komet/install/local.md

 ### Installing git

-To copy the Komet code to your machine, we'll be using git.
+To copy the Kometa code to your machine, we'll be using git.
 This may be installed on Mac or Linux, and probably isn't in Windows.

 First let's check if it's installed already [type this into your terminal]: